 An Introduction to the Eden Project from Tim Smit

 Watch Tim Smit explain how Eden inspires people to connect with our natural world.Play video

 In 1987 Tim moved to Cornwall he and John Nelson together ‘discovered’ and then restored the Lost Gardens of Heligan.
 Tim remains a Director of the gardens to the present day.

 Tim is a Trustee, Patron and Board Member of a number of statutory and voluntary bodies both locally and nationally.
 He has received a variety of national awards including The Royal Society of Arts Albert Medal (2003).
-In 2002 he was awarded an Honorary CBE in the New Years Honours List and In January 2011 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen.
-This appointment was made substantive in June 2012 when he became a British Citizen.
+In 2002 he was awarded an Honorary CBE in the New Years Honours List and in June 2012 he was appointed Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen.
 He has received Honorary Doctorates and Fellowships from a number of Universities.
-Tim was voted ‘Great Briton of 2007’ in the Environment category of the Morgan Stanley Great Britons Awards.
-In 2011 Tim was given a special award at the Ernst & Young Entrepreneur of the Year Awards, which recognises the contribution of people who inspire others with their vision, leadership and achievement.
-Tim has taken part in a quantity of television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
+Tim has taken part in many television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
 He is a regular speaker at conferences, dinners, Awards Ceremonies and other events.
-Tim is the author of books about both Heligan and Eden and he has contributed to publications on a wide variety of subjects.
-He lives in Lostwithiel, Cornwall and in his free time he enjoys reading, film, music and art.
+Tim is the author of books about The Lost Gardens of Heligan (voted 'Book of the Year' in 1997 by the Sunday Times) and the Eden Project and he has contributed to publications on a wide variety of subjects.
+He lives in Cornwall and in his free time he enjoys reading, film, music and art.